 We hope that the children will gain mental respite during their treatment and continue to engage with art and culture.
 Children and their families are encouraged to come and visit the display once they are able.
 We will also engage with medical staff, who have previously noted that the projects not only bring light relief to the wards, but also allow children to communicate effectively and uniquely about their conditions.

 Because of the critical natures of the children's conditions, it can be difficult for the artist.
 The artist we have worked with previously, and would use again, is fully trained and prepared for the circumstances she would be working in.
 We also work closely with the medical team at the hospital to ensure there are no health risks to the children, the artist or Museum staff.

 We compile comprehensive reports on each project, including quotes and pictures of both the artwork in progress and the final display.
 Donors are also welcome to visit the displays, which are up in the Museum for at least three months each.

 Budget - Project Cost: £9,500Loading graph....

 Amount Heading Description £3,600 Artist fees - sessions 18 art sessions with critically ill children £2,800 Artist fees - other Preparation, post-production, installation of display, workshop with medical staff £2,300 Education Coordinator Salary for coordinating and overseeing full project £570 Art materials Materials for the children to create their artwork £230 Display installation Costs of installing artwork display at the Foundling Museum

-Over the course of the year we enagage over 50 children, ranging from babies to teenagers, and their parents.
-These families come from all over the country and from diverse racial and socio-economic backgrounds.
-The medical teams also benefit from hearing from the children through their artwork.
-Additionally, the Museum welcomes over 50,000 visitors each year, the majority of whom will be able to see one of the GOSH artworks displays and read about the ideas behind it.
+Over the course of the year we aim to engage 40 children, ranging from babies to teenagers, and their parents.
+These families come from all over London and possibly beyond, and from diverse racial and socio-economic backgrounds.
+The medical teams will also benefit from hearing from the children through their artwork.
+Additionally, the Museum welcomes over 50,000 visitors each year, the majority of whom will be able to see one of the displays and read about the ideas behind it.

 Read more about the Charity running this project.